louisds/Machine-Learning/Classical-Supervised-Learning/ML-jargon.md

 We cannot interpret many insights from one single result but it gives us a real number to compare against other model results and help us select the best regression model.

+## Root Mean Square Error (RMSE)

+The Root Mean Square Error(RMSE) is the square root of MSE.
+In some cases, it is used more commonly than MSE for two reasons.
+Firstly, sometimes the MSE value can be too big to compare easily between models.
+Secondly, by taking the square root we take the units back to the original units.

+## Mean Absolute Error (MAE)

+Mean Absolute Error (MAE) is similar to MSE.
+However, instead of the sum of square of error in MSE, MAE is taking the sum of the absolute value of error:

+$$
+MAE = \frac{1}{N} \sum_i^N \left\ y_i - \hat{y}_i \right|
+$$

 # Evaluation Metrics for Classification

 ## Precision